 It's well known that up to 60% of the human body is water.
-The brain and heart are 73% water, while the lungs are 83%.
+Did you know the brain and heart are 73% water, while the lungs are 83%?
 Even the bones consist of 31% water.
 It's considered one of the most important components to all life.

 Our bodies give up water through respiration, sweating, urination, etc. In order to remain healthy adults must consume roughly 1 gallon of water per day including all beverages and foods.

 It is commonly assumed that the average adult can last for about 3 days without water in a moderate climate.
 Hot and dry, windy, super cold conditions accelerate water loss.

 So, what happens if we don't consume enough water daily?
 What happens if the water we consume is impure or infected?
 How long can we go without water?